-- The most common types of bicycle/motor vehicle crashes involve: motorists failing to yield the right of way to a straightthrough bicyclist when they make a left turn; motorist drive out at a sign control; bicyclist riding through a sign control; and motorists turning right on a red. - Impaired: Of the 9 crashes in which a bicyclist was killed, 3 (33%) involved either an impaired bicyclist or motorist. - Of the 1,007 crashes in which a bicyclist was injured, 25 (2%) involved either an impaired bicyclist or motorist.
+- The most common types of bicycle/motor vehicle crashes involve: motorists failing to yield the right of way to a straightthrough bicyclist when they make a left turn; motorist drive out at a sign control; bicyclist riding through a sign control; and motorists turning right on a red. - Impaired: Of the 12 crashes in which a bicyclist was killed, 6 (50%) involved either an impaired bicyclist or motorist. - Of the 952 crashes in which a bicyclist was injured, 30 (3%) involved either an impaired bicyclist or motorist. - Most bicyclist crashes occur between 3 and 6 p.m., the hours after school and the prime time that adults commute from work.